Meet Father Paul English, CSB

 The formation process that had allowed Paul move safely, step by step, now required a leap of faith.
 In 1980, as a novice he moved into the Detroit novitiate.
 “It was a whole new world; Detroit was undergoing so many difficulties and trials.
 Yet despite the poverty, people maintained their dignity.
 It was a learning experience and the direct contact with people who were poor was a tremendous help for someone who was considering taking a vow of poverty for the rest of his life,” said Paul.

 In addition to doing apostolic work at a nursing home for the poor, he spent a great deal of time in prayer in mediation.
 “Creating quiet within myself caused me to look inward, confront what was inside.
 I asked a lot of questions about whether I was making right decision,” he said.

-Following this, he worked once again in Hispanic ministry at St. Anne parish in Houston, where he was elected as a member of the Basilian General Council, a positon in which he served for eight years.
+Following this, he worked once again in Hispanic ministry at St. Anne parish in Houston, and he was elected as a member of the Basilian General Council, a position in which he served for eight years.
 As he came to know the Congregation more fully, his affection grew.
 “I’m so honoured to be associated with this group of men.
-Knowing them personally, their achievements and common history makes me feel both proud and humbled to be a part of the Basilians,” he said.
+Knowing them personally, their achievements, and common history make me feel both proud and humbled to be a Basilian,” he said.

 He continues to find himself reflecting on the Basilian Way of Life and the Congregation’s customs in his current role.
 “As the novices study the Basilian Way of Life, I find working through the implications in my own ministry and that has been helpful to me to become as well in becoming more aware of how to serve the Congregation.”